October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 Halloween

 Halloween celebrations are relatively new in Poland.
-A few years ago, buying a pumpkin this time of year in Poland was almost impossible!
-Now pumpkin carving and decorations are increasingly popular in Polish schools and homes.
-In bars and restaurants in Poland, there are themed Halloween parties for adults and costume parties for kids.
+Buying a pumpkin this time of year in Poland was almost impossible a few years ago!
+Now, pumpkin carving and decorations are increasingly popular in Polish schools and homes.
+In bars and restaurants in Poland, there are themed Halloween parties for adults and costume parties for kids at schools.
 More and more children in Poland dress up in costumes for Halloween and travel from house to house playing trick or treat (in Polish: cukierek albo psikus).

 Read more about public holidays and dates to remember in Poland in autumn.